 What is Mixed Reality like?

-We've had the chance to sample the Acer Mixed Reality headset and first impressions are that the experience is very much as you expect from current VR devices.
+We've had the chance to play with both Acer Mixed Reality headset and the Asus Windows Mixed Reality headset too.
+Our impressions are that the experience is very much as you expect from current VR devices.

 The thing that really strikes home about the Windows MR system is that it involves almost no setup, it's almost like an instant VR solution, plug and play if you like, with no messing around with cameras - which is a real bonus for users.